nataliausoltseva/RecipeMe/README.md

 - Left swipe goes back to previous page instead of closing the app.
 - Reordering ingredients and methods should only be available through an icon.
 - Add reodering activation icon on recipe list screen.
+- Implement and update the design of the application.
+- Ability to have "Cooking mode" so that the phone screen does not turn off.

 </details>